RealWagmi/anon-integration-guide/guides/action-functions.md

    - Always return results using the `toResult` transformer.
    - Provide a success message or return an error if necessary.
    - Handle multisig cases appropriately.
+   - You can retrieve tx.hash from result message and use it for read events.
+Do it for display proper info to user.
    - Example:

      ```typescript